Skip to content

 Chapters

-This textbook is organized into 26 chapters covering 550 concepts across Linux fundamentals, from UNIX history to career pathways.
+This textbook is organized into 27 chapters covering 550 concepts across Linux fundamentals, from UNIX history to the exciting future of many-core computing.

 Chapter Overview